syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 ![](How-To_images/reportCollection.png)

 ### Getting JSON format by triggering cell click event
-Cell Click on pivot grid allows you to get JSON format of cell which is clicked.
-To enable cell click event in pivot client, you can use the [`enableCellClick`](/api/js/ejpivotclient#members:enablecellclick) property.
+Cell click on the pivot grid allows you to get JSON format of the cell which is clicked.
+To enable cell click event in the pivot client, you can use the [`enableCellClick`](/api/js/ejpivotclient#members:enablecellclick) property.
 You can get the JSON format of the value cell through the [`cellClick`](/api/js/ejpivotclient#events:cellclick) event.

 {% highlight javascript %}